17fk/17infoGatheringToolkit/README.md

 ### Clarification

-This toolkit is only for study purpose, all the features are implemented with free resources on the Internet.
+This toolkit is only for study purpose, all the features are implemented using free resources on the Internet.

 Any suggestions would be much appreciate.